roxma/vim-encode/README.md

 ## description

-Provides simple stirng encode/escape functionality inside vim.
+Vim-encode provides simple stirng encode/escape functionality inside vim.
+It helps make your life easier when you need to copy some text as string into your code.

 supported encode/escape type: